Shahid Iqbal Choudhary: Career

 Shahid did his graduation in B.V.Sc & A.H from Sher-e-Kashmir University of Agricultural Sciences and Technology of Jammu and post graduation in MSc Natural Resource Management from FRI University, Dehradhun.
 Soon after completing post graduation, he qualified for Indian Forest Service in 2005 and served as forest officer in Kashmir Valley.
-In the year of 2008 he appeared for UPSC and qualified with a rank of 51.Presently serving as Secretary to the Government, Department of Rural Development and Panchayati Raj (Local Self- Government).
-He also served as Secretary, Tribal Affairs, J&K Government| CEO Mission Youth J&K| MD Skill Development | Livelihood initiatives, Jammu and Kashmir.
+In the year of 2008 he appeared for UPSC and qualified with a rank of 51.Presently serving as Secretary to the Government, Youth Services and Sports Department, J&K Government.
+He also served as Secretary to the Government, Department of Science And Technology, J&K Government, Secretary, Department of Rural Development and Panchayati Raj (Local Self- Government)|Secretary, Tribal Affairs, J&K Government| CEO Mission Youth J&K| MD Skill Development | Livelihood initiatives, Jammu and Kashmir.
 He served as District Development Commissioner/District Magistrate (DM), Srinagar, Additional Secretary in Chief Minister Office J&K/ Director Information &PR and Managing Director J&K Tourism Development Corporation, DM Rajouri, DM Bandipora, DM Leh, DM Udhampur, DM Kathua, DM Reasi, Additional Secretary Planning & Development, Special Officer Relief & Reconstruction Leh and SDM Nowshera.

 Dr Shahid is an international resource person on mobile indigenous people/ transhumance and migration.
 He is also a part of the Working Group for the International Year of Rangelands and Pastoralists, organized by the United Nations.
 He represented the government at Albania^^ (2021), Italy^^^ (2022) and Ethiopia ^^^^(2021) for collaboration of Migratory Indigenous People/ Pastoralists.